niwa/tsunami-db/README.md

 #### Agile View

-A more flexible "agile" view for prioritising issues and tracking progress is offered by Waffle.io
+A more flexible "agile" view, especially __for categorising and prioritising user stories__, is offered by Waffle.io

 __https://waffle.io/dumparkltd/tsunami-db__